venkateshvaddadi/SpiNet-QSM/README.md

 For solving QSM problem, it is required peform dipole deconvolution with local field.
 It is very cruical step in the QSM solving.
 Unfortunately, this it is an illposed problem.
 <img src="images/required_equations/relation between local filed and qsm.PNG" alt="spinet-QSM architecture" width=100% height=100%>

+# SpiNet-QSM
+The proposed SpiNet-QSM is a model-based deep learning technique for solving the inverse problem.

 # SpiNet-QSM Architecture
 <img src="images/SpiNet_QSM_architecture.png" alt="spinet-QSM architecture" width=100% height=100%>